eaplatanios/tensorflow_scala/site/src/main/site/getting_started.md

 # Introduction

 Similar to the [TensorFlow Python API][tf_python], by Google, TensorFlow for Scala provides multiple APIs.
-The lowest level API -- TensorFlow Core -- provides you with complete programming control.
-TensorFlow Core is suitable for machine learning researchers and others who require fine levels of control over their models.
-The higher level APIs are built on top of TensorFlow Core.
-These higher level APIs are typically easier to learn and use than TensorFlow Core.
+The lowest level API -- Core API -- provides you with complete programming control. the core API is suitable for machine learning researchers and others who require fine levels of control over their models.
+The higher level APIs are built on top of the Core API.
+These higher level APIs are typically easier to learn and use.
 In addition, the higher level APIs make repetitive tasks easier and more consistent between different users.
-A high-level API like the Learn API (which is currently under development) helps you manage data sets, models, training, and inference.
+A high-level API like the Learn API helps you manage datasets, models, (distributed) training, and inference.

 The main APIs of TensorFlow for Scala introduced in this guide are: